krub-dev/42-SO_LONG/README_EN.md

 Design was prioritized before implementation, allowing for a more structured and efficient development.
 I also had to adjust expectations to deadlines.
 In the future, the project may evolve or be adapted to other game engines such as **Godot** or **Unity**.

+### ⚠️ Disclaimer

+**All image assets used in this project have been entirely created by me.
+No third-party resources were used.**